enable-intelligent-containerized-5g/free5gc-kubernetes/README.md

 5. Change the **Free5GC-Vanilla** and **Go** paths in `resources/pv.yaml and resources/pvc.yaml` files.

 6. Deploy Free5GC using the Kubernetes manifest files in the `free5gc/` directory.
 The pods should eventually be in the `Running` state.
+This is the order to start: nrf, [amf y upf], ausf, smf, pcf, udm, udr, nssf.

 7. Deploy the Free5GC WebUI, use the Kubernetes manifest files in the `free5gc-webui/` directory.